Fentanyl is a synthetic opioid up to 50 times more powerful than heroin

 The drug can be absorbed through the skin or inhaled

 Just a quarter of a milligram can kill someone

 Watch “Prescription Addiction: Made in the USA,” an “Anderson Cooper 360” town hall special hosted by Anderson Cooper and CNN’s Chief Medical Correspondent Dr. Sanjay Gupta, at 9 p.m.
 ET Wednesday, May 11.

 The United States is in the midst of a drug crisis, with a 200% increase in the rate of opioid overdose deaths since 2000.
 Opioids are a class of drugs derived from the opium poppy, like morphine, codeine or heroin, but they also include the latest concern: synthetics like oxycodone, hydrocodone and the extremely potent fentanyl.

-According to the latest numbers from the U.S. Centers for Disease Control and Prevention, 5,500 people died of synthetic opioid overdoses in 2014, most of them related to fentanyl.
-That's an 80% increase over the numbers reported in 2013.
+According to the US Centers for Disease Control and Prevention, 5,500 people died of synthetic opioid overdoses in 2014, most of them related to fentanyl.
+That’s an 80% increase over the numbers reported in 2013.